AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 Models run on local hardware on the Aalto University premises.
-Kubernetes is used to manage computing power, so in principle there is plenty of opportunity for scaling, but this is not turned on until a need is established.
+Kubernetes is used to manage computing power, so in principle there is plenty of opportunity for increasing resources if there is high demand, but this is not turned on until a need is established.
 CPU resources are significant, but there are limited GPU resources (but that can change, depending on demand).